Upright Bass Introduction

 In this lesson, students will be able to describe the role of the Upright Bass in New Orleans music.
 They will explore notable Upright Bass players, the origins of the instrument, and identify and maintain the parts of the instrument.

-- Students will be able to identify the origins of the Upright Bass.
+- Identify the origins of the Upright Bass.

-- Students will be able to identify notable Upright Bass players from New Orleans.
+- Identify notable Upright Bass players from New Orleans.

-- Students will be able to describe the role of the Upright Bass within New Orleans music.
+- Describe the role of the Upright Bass within New Orleans music.

-- Students will be able to provide proper maintenance for the Upright Bass.
+- Provide proper maintenance for the Upright Bass.

 National Core Arts Standards